rackerlabs/support-how-to/content/how-to/rackspace-email/manage-cloud-office-administrator-information-in-the-control-panel/index.md

    - **Contact Phone Number**
    - **Job Title**

-2. After you have finished modifying your Admin Information, click **Update Admin Information** to save your changes.
+2. After you finish modifying your admin information, click **Update Admin Information** to save your changes.

 **Note:** We recommend using an email address that is _not_ hosted under the same account.

-#### Security Question and Answer
+#### Security question and answer

 Use the following steps to modify your **Security Question and Answer** from within the **My Profile** section of the [Cloud Office Control Panel](cp.rackspace.com):